maldua/zimbra-foss-builder/README.md

 ## Download

-Check our [Zimbra FOSS Downloads / Zimbra OSE Downloads page](https://maldua.github.io/zimbra-foss-builder/downloads.html) if you are just interested for the generated binaries (tgz installers for Zimbra) from this project.
+Check our [Maldua's Zimbra FOSS](https://github.com/maldua/zimbra-foss) if you are just interested for the generated binaries (tgz installers for Zimbra) from this project.

 ## Introduction